 Because FlexOffers is the easiest to navigate, I recommend starting with them.
 Once you’re approved as a publisher with them, it’s time to start browsing advertisers that you would like to promote.

-Pro Tip #1: Apply to a bunch of different programs in your niche.
+Step 1.
+Apply to several different affiliate programs in your niche

 FlexOffers makes it easy to browse through different categories: